-Phase I is a 16-storey tower with two penthouse levels and an underground basement.
+- Phase I of the project is a 16-storey tower with two penthouse levels and an underground basement.
 The 250,000-square-foot tower houses the Vector Institute for Artificial Intelligence, a world leader in deep learning and machine learning research, and the newly conceived Schwartz Reisman Institute for Technology and Society, which will explore the ethical and societal implications of AI and other emerging technologies.
-The building contains classroom and multipurpose spaces above a spacious ground floor plaza with outdoor gardens and café seating.